Chelated minerals are a common ingredient in pet food

 Additional trace mineral loss can occur due to one, or a

-- Meat, bones and fat that are trace mineral deficient, and may also be contaminated with toxic heavy metals (i.e. arsenic, mercury and lead).
+Meat, bones and fat that are trace mineral deficient, and may also be contaminated with toxic heavy metals (i.e. arsenic, mercury and lead).
+Factory farm animal's bones are high in lead.

-- Fruit and vegetables grown in soil treated with conventional fertilizers, result in mineral depleted produce.
-Most dry, and canned pet food contains conventional, or GMO grown produce – not organic grown.
+Fruit and vegetables grown in soil treated with conventional fertilizers, results in a mineral deficient plant.

 The end result is a product that is at minimum 40% trace